Back to Journal

 Before thinking about visas, you should be able to explain your professional setup cleanly.

-- Who you work for
+• Who you work for

-- Where your income comes from
+• Where your income comes from

-- How long you’ve been doing it
+• How long you have been doing it

-- Whether your work is genuinely location-independent
+• Whether your work is genuinely location-independent

-If this story feels messy or hard to summarize, that’s a sign to pause and organize before moving forward.
-Italy looks closely at coherence, not just numbers.
+If this story feels messy or hard to summarize, that is a sign to pause and organize before moving forward.

 Not every visa path applies to every profile

-You don’t need to commit immediately.
-You do need to know which paths are realistically available to you and which ones are not.
-This single clarification often saves more time than any document checklist.
+You do not need to commit immediately.
+But you do need to understand which routes are realistically available to you and which ones are not.

 Timing is part of the strategy